 - S corps cannot have more than 25 percent of their gross income generated by passive activities like real estate investment

-- S corps may have to pay additional state or local taxes.
+- These corporations may have to pay additional state or local taxes.

-- S corps are more difficult to run, requiring owners to hold meetings, keep minutes, make resolutions, elect officers and generate formal financial statements.
+- S corporporations are more difficult to run.
+It requires owners to hold meetings, keep minutes, make resolutions, elect officers and generate formal financial statements.

 - Investors and bankers may be more comfortable dealing with an S corp because it creates more separation between the individual owner and the company itself.